webscale-oy/aws-cloudfront-basic-auth/README.md

 * Upload index.html with any content to the root of the private S3 bucket

 ## Good to know
+* Lambda@Edge does not support Environment variables why stack parameters are injected with the !Sub function to the Lambda function code
 * Even the browser sends the Basic auth information in Authorization header after login, it can be overwritten in JavaScript
 * Logging out of HTTP Basic auth can only be done by responding 401 from server and setting false credentials
 * Would be good idea to rotate cookie secret and password regularly